NattyXO/Color-Picker/README.md

    - Enter a color name in the search box and press Enter or click the search button.
    - If the color name exists in the dictionary, its hexadecimal code will be displayed.
    - If the color name is not found, a message will inform the user.
+   - Real-time Color Detection: The pnlColorRealTime panel displays the color under the cursor, and lblHexaRealTime shows its hexadecimal code.

 2. **Navigation:**
    - Click on "About" to view information about the application.